ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 Specifying the response function as input parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ctools that require instrument response functions have two parameters to specify the calibration database name and the response function name.
+ctools that require :ref:`instrument response functions <glossary_irf>` have two parameters to specify the calibration database name and the response function name.
 The following example shows a ``ctobssim`` run using the ``prod2`` calibration database and the ``South_0.5h`` response function: